BlakeRain/blakerain.com/content/weeknotes/2026-W08/index.md

 so is to adopt capitalism.
 And when those improvements don't manifest, the cause is institutional deficiencies.
 Moreover, the horrendous exploitation of the rest of the world by the Western economies is a key source of wealth in the US and Europe.
-Mattei then corroborates this with several increasingly grim statistics and examples of this exploitation at work.

-Mattei explains how various Western institutions are used to maintain this dependency.
+Mattei then corroborates this with several increasingly grim statistics and examples of this exploitation at work, explaining how various Western institutions are used to maintain this dependency.

 > Technocratic institutions such as the International Monetary Fund (IMF) and the World Bank fortify
 > a relationship of dependency.
 In June 2024, Gana took out its eighteenth IMF loan since